-My goal with Live Simply Natural is that it be a resource to help you feel empowered when making nourishing lifestyle choices.
+My goal with Live Simply Natural is that it is a resource to help you feel empowered when making nourishing lifestyle choices.
 I’m a big believer that eating a well-balanced diet is a great way to feel good from the inside out.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
-Today I’m sharing one of my spring and summer time favorites – STRAWBERRIES!
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
+Today I’m sharing one of my spring and summertime favorites – STRAWBERRIES!

 Produce Guide: Strawberries

 Strawberries are one of the first fruits after rhubarb to ripen in the spring season and generally will last throughout early summer.
 Since strawberries are grown in almost every state, you shouldn’t have trouble finding them at your local farmer’s markets.
 You can find different varieties of strawberries at your local market, varying in shape, color, and taste, the smaller the berry, the greater the intensity of flavor.
 Larger berries tend to have more water and are slightly diluted in flavor.
 If you are a huge strawberry fan, I recommend buying strawberries during peak season (April to June) and freezing them to enjoy throughout the year.
 That way you know your getting a tasty strawberry that has been grown at peek perfection.